jdhao/blog_source/image_alpha_composite_pillow.md

 For RGB images, this is done for per-channel per-pixel.

 Note that in Pillow, the alpha value is rescaled from $[0, 1.0]$ to $[0, 255]$.
+So in the following text, I will use the range $[0, 255]$ and it should not cause any confusion.

 ```python
 import numpy as np